FREE SHIPPING on orders over $75 International: over $250

 gong fu tea

-How to Determine which Tea Can Stand More Infusions
+How to Determine Which Tea Can Stand More Infusions

 1. The Tea Plant

 We will examine three different types of tea plants — wild tea trees, semi-wild trees, and bushes.
-Bushes are the ones that grow in tended-to gardens, and if the farmers stop tending to them and let them grow as they please, they will become semi-wild, and eventually, wild.
+Bushes are the ones that grow in tended gardens, and if the farmers stop tending to them and let them grow as they please, they will become semi-wild, and eventually, wild.
 However, for a tea bush to become truly wild takes hundreds of years.

 Quite frankly, a wild or semi-wild tree will generally yield a more infusion-enduring tea than a bush.
 It's because wild trees have the highest number of tea polyphenols, and the number of polyphenols dictates how many infusions your leaves will last.

 When we look at Chinese teas, usually pu-erh (a fermented tea from China) comes from wild trees.
-This is because many pu-erh trees grow in a protected area of Yunnan, where farmers are not allowed to use pesticides or alter the teas in any way.
+This is because many pu-erh trees grow in a protected area of Yunnan, where farmers are not allowed to use pesticides or alter the tea in any way.
 In fact, the government and various organizations protect many of the ancient trees in China.

 2. The Tea Garden

-Albeit, the altitude of the garden isn’t the only thing we can pay attention to.
+The altitude of the garden isn’t the only thing we can pay attention to.
 Other factors include the mineral content of the soil and the use of inorganic substances when tending to the garden, to name a couple.

 3. The Age of the Tea Tree